yudinatatiana/HSE-Introduction-to-Machine-Learning/SCICOMP/reading_4.md

 #### Exercise: Find a piece of software that you use which has an IRC channel for support.
 Ask a question there about the software.
 Include your conversation, and a brief description of your experiences.

+For Ubuntu there are Ubuntu support channels.
+For example #ubuntu - Ubuntu help channel

 ### Matrix

 #### Exercise: together with a friend, try out the Riot.im web client.
 How does it compare to IRC?
 To Telegram?